-- Follow the recommended PPE requirements per the SDS for the battery to be used. - Batteries are an energy source that can produce high amounts of electrical current. - Remove watches, rings, and other metal objects. - Eye protection should be worn to prevent injury from accidental electrical arcs. - Use certified and well maintained insulated tools.
+- Remove watches, rings, and other metal objects. - Eye protection should be worn to prevent injury from accidental electrical arcs. - Use certified and well maintained insulated tools.
 Use double insulated tools appropriately rated for the work to be performed.
-Ensure that wrenches with more than one working end have only one end exposed. - Do not lay tools or metal parts on top of batteries. - Verify that no current will flow when the battery is connected or disconnected by opening battery disconnects (if available) or adjusting the system to match battery voltage. - Risk of explosion if battery is replaced with an incorrect type or if polarity is reversed.
+Ensure that wrenches with more than one working end have only one end exposed. - Do not lay tools or metal parts on top of batteries. - Disconnect charging source prior to connecting or disconnecting battery terminals. - Risk of explosion if battery is replaced with an incorrect type or if polarity is reversed.
 Recommended to replace batteries with the same manufacturer and type, or equivalent. - Dispose of used batteries according to the instructions provided with the batteries.
 Do not dispose of batteries in a fire.
-They may explode. - Batteries may generate explosive gases during normal operation.
-Systems containing batteries should never be installed in an airtight room or space.
-Only install in a ventilated environment. - Batteries may contain sulfuric acid.
-If battery acid enters your eye, immediately flush your eye with running cold water for at least 15 minutes.
-Get medical attention immediately.
-If battery acid contacts skin or clothing, wash immediately with soap and water. - Do not open or mutilate batteries. - ALWAYS FOLLOW THE BATTERY MANUFACTURER'S RECOMMENDATIONS AND SAFETY INSTRUCTIONS
+They may explode. - ALWAYS FOLLOW THE BATTERY MANUFACTURER'S RECOMMENDATIONS AND SAFETY INSTRUCTIONS.